Steve Porter (singer): Biography

 After 1909, Porter recorded mainly as a member of the American Quartet, with Billy Murray, John Bieling, and William F. Hooley.
 Their most successful recordings included "Oh, You Beautiful Doll" (1911), "Moonlight Bay" (1912), "It's a Long, Long Way to Tipperary" (1914), and "Over There" (1917).
 Porter also continued his entrepreneurial activities, filing a patent for a new form of record in 1911, and in 1916 established a business, the Port-O-Phone Corporation, to market a new type of acoustic hearing aid.
 Unlike his previous enterprises, this was a relatively profitable undertaking, and the hearing aids were successfully marketed around the world.

 Porter left the American Quartet in 1919, although his recording career continued into the 1920s.
 The Port-O-Phone Corporation suffered a near-collapse in the Wall Street crash of 1929, and was wound up a few years later as its models were superseded by new technology.

-Porter would eventually die of a heart attack on January 13, 1936, in Brooklyn.
+Porter died of a heart attack on January 13, 1936, in Brooklyn.
 He was 72.